Updated March 2019

 It works best as a substitute to ricotta cheese in lasagnas or in stuffing pasta shells.
 Coming from dry curd, pot cheese is even drier and firmer than its father cottage cheese.
 In order to replicate ricotta’s smooth consistency and texture, you might need to add in moisture to your dish.

 You can easily make your dish moist by adding a bit of cream.
-Just like the cottage cheese, pot cheese is also a good alternative for those who want to cutoff on their fat intake since it also contains lesser fat and salt.
+Just like the cottage cheese, pot cheese is also a good alternative for those who want to cut their fat intake since it also contains lesser fat and salt.

 You can check out this YouTube tutorial to make your own pot cheese using only 3 ingredients - milk, sour cream, and salt.